Discovery Indigenous

 Submit a Notice of Intent (NOI)

-The NOI should be completed early to provide RIC with CIA contact details.
+The NOI should be completed early so that the RIC has the CIA's contact details.

 Update RMS profile

-All CIs and PIs must obtain access to RMS and update profile information (see RMS information)
+Each CI and Partner Investigator (PI) must obtain access to RMS and update their profile information (see RMS information)

 Review documentation

-Review the Discovery Indigenous Funding Rules and the Instructions to Applicants.
-These documents are available under the Support documents tab.
+Review the Discovery Indigenous Grant Guidelines and the Instructions to Applicants.
+These are available under ARC Documents and Resources below.

 Log on to RMS to complete the draft application.